3 Ways To Write Better Content (without wasting time)

 When you have a plan, it’s an easy way to tell yourself no. Or at least “not right now”.

-So set aside some time to look at your calendar and at the very least plan out your next 30 days, but 90 is preferred.
+So set aside some time to look at your calendar and at the very least plan out your next 30 days, but have an overview of 90 days is preferred.

 2) Consider what your audience has asked from you and wants from you.